Azure-Samples/azure-sql-db-vectors-kmeans/README.md

 Vector data is stored in Azure SQL with no additional dependencies as shown in this repository: https://github.com/Azure-Samples/azure-sql-db-openai.
 The same dataset is used also in this project.

+IF you want to experiment without using Azure, the project [can be fully run locally](#run-the-project-locally) using [Dev Container](https://code.visualstudio.com/docs/devcontainers/containers) and Docker.

 ## Table of Contents

 - [Vector Search Optimization](#vector-search-optimization-via-voronoi-cells-and-inverted-file-index-aka-cell-probing)